Abstract

 words, Systems Owners address suboptimal Global Variables, which generate side

 effects in the system platform.
-A low level of solidarity in the social
+A low level of solidarity within the social

-community can create isolation and austerity.
+community can lead to isolation and austerity.
 Long-term isolation produces

 paranoia and trust issues.
 Besides, it generates psychological chaos in the